lilbee

 • What it contacts, and why.
 GitHub: in managed mode, to download the lilbee server and check for updates.
 Hugging Face Hub: the model catalog you browse and pull models from.
 Nothing else, unless you opt into a cloud model below.

 • Cloud models are opt-in, per role.
 By default chat, embedding, vision, and reranking all run locally.
-You can point a single role at your own API endpoint (Settings → Advanced); only that role's requests leave your machine, and a persistent indicator shows whenever a cloud model is active.
+You can point a single role at your own API endpoint (Settings → Advanced).
+Only that role's requests leave your machine, and a persistent indicator shows whenever a cloud model is active.

 • No account, no telemetry. lilbee needs no account to run locally, and the plugin collects no analytics or usage data of any kind.
 Cloud models use an API key you enter yourself.